opensearch-project/documentation-website/_api-reference/cat/cat-shards.md

 bytes | Byte size | Specify the units for byte size.
 For example, `7kb` or `6gb`.
 For more information, see [Supported units]({{site.url}}{{site.baseurl}}/opensearch/units/). local | Boolean | Whether to return information from the local node only instead of from the cluster manager node.
 Default is `false`. cluster_manager_timeout | Time | The amount of time to wait for a connection to the cluster manager node.
-Default is 30 seconds. cancel_after_time_interval | Time | The time after which the shards request will be canceled.
-Default is -1. time | Time | Specify the units for time.
+Default is 30 seconds. cancel_after_time_interval | Time | The amount of time after which the shard request will be canceled.
+Default is `-1`. time | Time | Specify the units for time.
 For example, `5d` or `7h`.
 For more information, see [Supported units]({{site.url}}{{site.baseurl}}/opensearch/units/).

 ## Example requests